afsalthaj/afsalthaj.github.io/src/content/blog/when-speed-kills.md

 If the reason is scope, reduce it.
 If the reason is pressure or optics, reconsider the cost.

-### Consistency over spikes

-In larger teams, this also reflects in estimation.
-There is often a tendency to underestimate work to appear efficient.
-But consistency matters far more than occasional spikes.

-A cautious and realistic approach leads to better outcomes than aggressive optimism.

 ### Should the Most Efficient Developer Be Celebrated or Watched with Caution?

 So here is the core of the matter.
-Is the most efficient developer the one who delivers the most in the least time?
-Or is it the one whose work can be relied on without hesitation?

-The idea of an “efficient developer” is often celebrated.
-High output, fast delivery, always moving things forward — on the surface, this looks ideal.

-But it depends on what we mean by efficiency.
+Given all of what I said above, here is the question: Should the Fastest Developer Be Celebrated or Watched with Caution?
+My answer is - Celebrate, but be cautious.

-If efficiency is just speed, then delivering more in less time fits the definition.
-But if efficiency includes stability, correctness, and how safely others can build on top of that work, then the picture changes.
+If efficiency includes stability, correctness, and how safely others can build on top of that work, then the picture changes.

-Fast output does not stay isolated.
-It introduces assumptions into the system.
-Those assumptions get consumed by others, and when they turn out to be incorrect or incomplete, the cost spreads.
-What looked like efficiency at an individual level becomes inefficiency at a system level.

-So the question is not whether someone is fast, but whether their speed creates stability or friction for the rest of the team.

-In environments where the cost of mistakes is low, this may not matter as much.
-But in systems with deeper dependencies, speed without restraint becomes risky.

-An “efficient” developer, in that sense, is not someone who moves the fastest, but someone whose work others can rely on without hesitation.

-And that is a very different definition of efficiency.

 ### So is speed good for startups or bad for big firms?